-Year one of the fellowship emphasizes strategic rotations and high-impact project work aimed at advancing institutional priorities while cultivating core health care leadership competencies.
+Year one of the fellowship emphasizes high-impact project work aimed at advancing institutional priorities while cultivating core health care leadership competencies.
 Fellows also support executive-level meetings to observe first hand enterprise management and decision making.

 Year two of the fellowship is structured as a customizable immersion that thoughtfully allows for continued growth and contribution to the health system.
 During the immersion, the fellow serves as an embedded resource under the direction and mentorship of preceptors and supervision of selected area leads.
 Through progressively more rigorous responsibilities, the fellow will work on initiatives that further align and integrate the clinical, research, and educational missions of the academic medical center.

 The cornerstone of the fellowship at Michigan Medicine is the opportunity to immediately participate and directly add value to institutional priorities working alongside health system leadership.
 The fellowship at Michigan Medicine is focused on continuous learning and is committed to developing the best and brightest talent to lead health care and academic medicine.

 Michigan Medicine welcomes diverse and highly motivated applicants from a variety of graduate programs.
 Qualified fellowship applicants will have a master degree or equivalent course work in health care administration, nursing, business, public health, health service or a related degree from an accredited program.
 While candidates with previous professional work experience are encouraged to apply, previous work experience is not a prerequisite for the fellowship.